Table of Contents

 We were accompanied for several days by a TV station for filming, while our entire van was wired with cameras.
 Daniela had to go to the toilet so urgently at some point and after no public toilet was to be found far and wide she simply sat down in the closet (our toilet is located there).
 To this day, we don't know whether the cameras were running at the time and whether the director had a good laugh after viewing the footage.

-How long have you been using the separation toilet?
+How long have you been using the composting toilet?

-We have been using our Trelino® S dry separation toilet since the beginning of December 21 and wouldn't want to do without it.
+We have been using our Trelino® S dry composting toilet since the beginning of December 21 and wouldn't want to do without it.

 What are the most important tips you would give to a vanlife newbie?